July 22, 2020 | By Patrick T. McCloskey

 As amended, BCL Section 708(b) provides:

 Unless otherwise restricted by the certificate of incorporation or the by-laws, any action required or permitted to be taken by the board or any committee thereof may be taken without a meeting if all members of the board or the committee consent in writing to the adoption of a resolution authorizing the action.
 The resolution and the written consents thereto by the members of the board or the committee shall be filed with the minutes of the proceedings of the board or committee.
-For the duration of the state disaster emergency declared by executive order two hundred two that began on March seventh, two thousand twenty, notwithstanding any provision of law to the contrary, the written consent of a member may be made electronically, where such consent is submitted via electronic mail along with information from which it can be reasonably determined that the transmission was authorized by such member.7
+For the duration of the state disaster emergency declared by executive order two hundred two that began on March seventh, two thousand twenty, or until December thirty-first, two thousand twenty-one, whichever is later, notwithstanding any provision of law to the contrary, the written consent of a member may be made electronically, where such consent is submitted via electronic mail along with information from which it can be reasonably determined that the transmission was authorized by such member.

-The above referenced alternatives to an in-person board meeting are subject to any provisions in the applicable corporation’s certificate of incorporation or bylaws that may limit or prohibit such actions.9
+The above referenced alternatives to an in-person board meeting are subject to any provisions in the applicable corporation’s certificate of incorporation or bylaws that may limit or prohibit such actions.6

 This post is for general informational purposes only and does not constitute legal advice.
 No one should rely on the information in this blog post without seeking appropriate legal, accounting, tax or other appropriate advice from an attorney, accountant or other professional properly licensed in the applicable jurisdiction(s).